Home

 Chediston TM366765: Cedd's Stone at Rockstone Lodge gave name to village.
 Once said to be 10m high, & turns round.

-TL987471: Large boulder by door of Chelsworth Common Farm.
-Both rocks said to be part of so-called 'Puddingstone Trail'.18
+TL987471: Large boulder once by door of Chelsworth Common Farm.
+Both rocks said to be part of so-called 'Puddingstone Track'.18

 Copdock Rough semi-circle of large stones outside gateway & 2 more inside, at house beside footpath between church & village.19

-Corton Two stones in ancient lane, possibly on a boundary, at Newton Cross hamlet now lost to coastal erosion.
+Corton Two stones (probably actually medieval crosses) in ancient lane, possibly on a boundary, at Newton Cross hamlet now lost to coastal erosion.

-TL855735: Stone next to barn at Nevillehouse Farm.
-Said to be a marker on the so-called 'Puddingstone Trail'.14
+TL858747: Stone supposed to be on Culford Heath, said to be a marker on the so-called 'Puddingstone Trail'.14

 Debenham c.TM158636: The Groaning Stone, in bed of stream, said to turn over & groan when it hears church clock strike midnight.

-Denston A glacial erratic "much smaller" than the Hartest Stone outside the former Plumbers Arms, Wickham Street (TL758541).20 This is a small, rounded boulder, rescued from a nearby stream where it was once dumped.
+Denston TL758541: A glacial erratic "much smaller" than the Hartest Stone outside the former Plumbers Arms, Wickham Street.20 This is a small, rounded boulder, rescued from a nearby stream where it was once dumped.

 Drinkstone TL960616: An erratic at the side of the road, near the church.10